Mauritius–Russia relations

 Mauritius–Russia relations are the bilateral relations of Russia and Mauritius.

-Overview
+History

 The Soviet Union and Mauritius established diplomatic relations on 17 March 1968.

+In March 2026, Russia supported Mauritius to take control of the Chagos Islands from Britain.
+Russia's support for this claim stemmed from its opposition to colonialism, said Irada Zeynalova, Russia’s ambassador to Mauritius.

 Diplomatic missions

 The Embassy of the Russian Federation is located in Floréal, and the Embassy of the Republic of Mauritius in Moscow was opened in August 2003.
-The current Ambassador of Russia to Mauritius is Vyacheslav Nikiforov (Letters of Credence presented on 28 July 2011).
-The current Ambassador of Mauritius to Russia is Indira Savitree Thacoor Sidaya, who presented her Letters of Credence to Russian president Vladimir Putin on 23 October 2013.